OutSystems/docs-howtos/src/front-end/dropdown-filter-list/dropdown-filter-list.md

 ---
 tags:
-summary: Learn How to use the Dropdown Search to filter an aggregate with a list
+summary: Learn how to use the Dropdown Search in OutSystems 11 (O11) to filter an aggregate with a list by multiple categories.
 guid: 46109033-C16A-4D13-B4AE-97E17F2429DF
-summary: Learn how to use the Dropdown Search to filter an aggregate with a single attribute
-guid: 04A17173-24A4-428C-8F0C-51281F874CAF
 locale: en-us
 app_type: traditional web apps, mobile apps, reactive web apps
 platform-version: o11